luguslabs/habs/doc/archipel-federation-testing.md

  <img src=./images/archipel-launch-ui.png width = 536>
 </p>

-You can access to each Archipel UI by following links.
 | UI | Link |
 | -- | ---- |
 | **Archipel 1 UI** | http://172.28.42.5/ |